inambioinfo/PNNL_misc/README.md

 PNNL_misc
 =========

-Miscellaneous utils for dealing with PNNL's proteomics database
+Miscellaneous utils for dealing with PNNL's proteomics database.
+They won't work if not connected to PNNL's network.

 using